mranisz/rank-select/README.md

 	delete rank;
 }
 ```
-Using other types of ranks is analogous.
+Using other types of rank is analogous.

 ##Select usage example
 ```